-Leap Day Traditions
+Leap Day Customs & Traditions

-According to an old Irish legend, or possibly history, St Bridget struck a deal with St Patrick to allow women to propose to men – and not just the other way around – every four years.
+According to an old Irish legend, or possibly history, St Brigid struck a deal with St Patrick to allow women to propose to men – and not just the other way around – every four years.

 In many European countries, especially in the upper classes of society, tradition dictates that any man who refuses a woman's proposal on February 29 has to buy her 12 pairs of gloves.
 The intention is that the woman can wear the gloves to hide the embarrassment of not having an engagement ring.
 During the middle ages there were laws governing this tradition.

-World Record of Leap Day Babies
+Leap Day Babies World Record

-People born on February 29 are all invited to join The Honor society of Leap Year Day Babies.
+People born on February 29 are all invited to join The Honor Society of Leap Year Day Babies.

 St Oswald’s Day